rasmusfreund/bioinf-prog-course/book/chapters/seqdist_project.md

 Depending on how you choose which pair to join and how you compute the new distances for the joined pair determines what kind of clustering you do.
 Here we will try a centroid-like linkage called WPGMA.
 It does not work as well as UPGMA but is a bit easier to implement (you can look up WPGMA on wikipedia).

-### Find the smallest cell {-}
+### Find the pair to join {-}

-So you need to be able to find the pair with the smallest distance.
+Here you want to be able to find the pair with the smallest distance.
 To do that we identify the cell in the matrix with the smallest value:

 *Write a function*, `find_lowest_cell`, which takes one argument: